 guidelines to get the most out of your winter workout and have more fun on the slopes:

-good shape, of good quality, and fits you correctly.
-Protect yourself with a
+shape, of good quality, and fits you correctly.
+Protect yourself with a helmet made

-helmet made for skiing; goggles; shin, wrist, and arm guards; and gloves that
+for skiing; goggles; shin, wrist, and arm guards; and gloves that fit correctly.
+Ski

-fit correctly.
-Ski boots and bindings should be checked and adjusted by a ski
+boots and bindings should be checked and adjusted by a ski professional.
+You should

-professional.
-You should always double check your bindings before you head down
+always double check your bindings before you head down the slope.

-conditions, check with the local Ski Patrol.
-Know and follow the rules of the
+check with the local Ski Patrol.
+Know and follow the rules of the ski resort.

-yourself too hard or try a course that's beyond your skill level.
-Always snowboard
+too hard or try a course that's beyond your skill level.
+Always snowboard or ski with

-or ski with a buddy.
-When you feel tired or if your muscles feel weak, take a
+a buddy.
+When you feel tired or if your muscles feel weak, take a break.

-In addition to eating a healthy breakfast and lunch, you might want to pack healthy
+to eating a healthy breakfast and lunch, you might want to pack healthy snack bars

 Skiing and snowboarding are exercises that make winter truly fun.
 Just remember that